tsaad-dev/drafts/sr-fa/draft-saad-sr-fa-link.md

 parameters that allow other LSR(s) to include it in their constrained path computation.
 FA link(s) can be also assigned Segment-Routing (SR) segments that enable the steering of traffic on to the associated FA link(s).
-The TE and SR attributes of an FA link can be advertised using known link state protocols.
+The TE and SR attributes of an FA link can be advertised using known protocols that carry link state information.
 This document elaborates on the usage of FA link(s) and their attributes in SR enabled networks.

 --- middle